Crate gneiss_mqtt_aws

 This crate provides a builder API for creating MQTT clients that connect to AWS IoT Core, an AWS-managed message broker that supports both MQTT5 and MQTT311.
 This crate depends on gneiss-mqtt, which contains the MQTT client implementations.

-IoT Core supports three different ways to securely establish an MQTT connection:
+IoT Core supports three different ways to securely establish and authenticate an MQTT connection:

-• MQTT over mTLS - provide an X509 certificate (registered with AWS IoT Core) and its associated private key
+• MQTT over mTLS - via an X509 certificate (registered with AWS IoT Core) and its associated private key

 • MQTT over Websockets - sign the websocket upgrade request with AWS credentials using the Sigv4 signing algorithm

-• MQTT with Custom Authentication - invoke an AWS Lambda with data fields passed via the MQTT username and password fields in the Connect packet
+• MQTT with Custom Authentication - invoke an AWS Lambda with data fields passed via the MQTT username and password fields of the Connect packet

 §Usage

-To use this crate, you’ll first need to add it and gneiss-mqtt to your project’s Cargo.toml, enabling a TLS implementation as well:
+To use this crate, you’ll first need to add it and gneiss-mqtt to your project’s Cargo.toml, enabling a TLS implementation feature as well.

 [dependencies]